 About Me

-I was born on Oahu and grew up in Kaneohe.
-After attending the University of Hawaii at Manoa, I went to the mainland for medical school, residency, and a fellowship, always with the intention to return home to practice and spend my adult life.
-My parents have been my inspiration, successfully raising three children and instilling in them a strong work ethic, the value of perseverance, and a deep sense of family.
-I returned to Hawaii so that my children, too, may benefit from their influence.
+I was born on Oahu and raised in Kaneohe.
+After completing my undergraduate studies at the University of Hawaii at Manoa, I moved to the mainland for medical school, residency, and fellowship – always with the intention of returning home to practice and raise my family.

 About my practice